AnimosWorkshop/Sor-Vault/Sign of Remembrance/Items/Special Items/Spell Scrolls.md

 ## Learning Spell Scrolls

 Learning spell scrolls are commonly used to teach spellcasters, both new and old, how to cast a certain spell.
-Anyone can learn a spell, regardless of their ability to cast it in practice, and this knowledge can be used to create spell scrolls of that spell using [[Artist|artist's tools]].
+Anyone can learn a spell, regardless of their ability to cast it in practice, and this knowledge can be used to create spell scrolls of that spell using [[Scrolls and Manuscripts|artist's tools]].
 Once a creature attempts to learn a spell from the scroll via [[Proficiency and Downtime#Downtime Points|downtime training]], they must attune to the scroll to complete the process, consuming the scroll in the process.
 The costs for non-rare spells are as follows:

 |   |   |
 |---|---|